 Before you start creating your landing page, you need to understand who your target audience is.
-Every audience has different characteristics and will need a different approach in order to increase conversion rate.
+Every audience has different characteristics and will need a different approach in order to increase conversion rates.
 You ultimately need to have “high relevance,” which means you are successfully positioning your page to a specific customer persona.
-That is: speaking to their concerns, needs, and viewpoints.
+That is: speaking to their pain points, needs, and viewpoints.

 You should define key targeting attributes like: